Golden Grove Little Athletics Centre Incorporated was established in October 1992.

 Little Athletics is a family sport and cannot operate without Parent involvement.
 A parent or guardian must remain at the Centre whilst their child is participating in the activities.
 During the meets, our Centre requires chaperones for each age group to supervise athletes, officials to conduct the events and helpers to carry out tasks, such as, measuring and raking jumping pits.
 These are simple tasks that can be done by almost everyone.
 Children love to see their parents helping out and being involved.

 Volunteers are essential for the Centre to operate as there are many jobs that must be done each meet.
 It is expected that each family will do their bit to help out with either the set-up or pack-up of equipment, Canteen or BBQ.
 We believe that each family should not need to volunteer for more than two hours throughout all home meets as long as every family does their bit.
-Please honour your commitment and arrange to swap with another family if you not able assist on your allocated date.

-GGLAC and SALAA have a number of POLICIES that we ask you familiarise yourself with.
+GGLAC and SALAA have a number of policies that we ask you familiarise yourself with.